nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

-**[CountYZ.java]** Write a method accepting a string, and counting the number of words ending in 'y' or 'z' so the 'y' in "heavy" and the 'z' in "fez" count, but not the 'y' in "yellow" (not case sensitive) (see Scanner class).
+**[CountYZ.java]** Write a method accepting a string, and counting the number of words ending in 'y' or 'z' so the 'y' in "heavy" and the 'z' in "fez" count, but not the 'y' in "yellow" (not case-sensitive) (see Scanner class).

 Examples: